-Pursuant to the letter dated August 13, 1997, by the Permanent Mission of Australia, and on behalf of the Participating Governments of the Nuclear Suppliers Group (NSG), I have the honor to send you in my capacity as Chairman of the NSG Consultative Group a revised text of a paper entitled: "The Nuclear Suppliers Group: Its Origins, Role and Activities."
+Pursuant to the letter dated August 13, 1997, by the Permanent Mission of Australia, and on behalf of the Participating Governments of the Nuclear Suppliers Group (NSG), I have the honour to send you a revised text of the document entitled: "The Nuclear Suppliers Group: Its Origins, Role and Activities."

-The purpose of the attached paper is to provide detailed background on the origins of the NSG Guidelines (INFCIRC/254/Parts 1 and 2, as amended), which govern exports of items and technologies exclusively for nuclear use, as well as the export of nuclear-related dual-use items and technologies.
-The original version of paper was published by the Agency as INFCIRC/539 dated September 15, 1997.
-The International Atomic Energy Agency also published a revision, dated November 29, 2000.
-In light of many developments in the activities of the NSG since that date, the Participating Governments of the NSG deemed it necessary to update this document.
+The purpose of this document is to provide detailed background regarding the NSG Guidelines (INFCIRC/254/Parts 1 and 2, as amended), which govern the exports of items and technologies exclusively for nuclear use, as well as the export of nuclear-related dualuse items and technologies.
+The original version of this document was published by the Agency as INFCIRC/539 dated September 15, 1997.
+The International Atomic Energy Agency also published subsequent revisions.
+In light of many developments in the activities of the NSG since the last revision, the Participating Governments of the NSG deemed it necessary to update the document.